Computer Science CV Template (Text Format)

 3. List your top computer science skills

 Computer science employers care most about your hard skills, or skills learned through education and training.
-Add some of these hard skills to your computer science CV:
+Add some of these hard skills when writing your CV:

 - Programming languages (e.g., Python, Ruby, JavaScript, C)